BioinfoUninaScala/MiDNE/README.md

 $ docker run --rm -p 8585:3838 bioinfouninascala/midne
 ```

-Finally, use v shiny in a browser by typing http://localhost:8585 (if you are on a local machine) or https://server_name:8585 (if you are on a server machine).
+Finally, use MiDNE shiny in a browser by typing http://localhost:8585 (if you are on a local machine) or https://server_name:8585 (if you are on a server machine).
 <br/>

 ----------